Croatian Parliament: Parliamentary location

 The Sabor has convened in Zagreb since the 13th century, but there was no special building for this until the 18th century.
 Previously, sessions of the Sabor had been held in private houses, in royal estates in Gradec and at the bishop's residence.
 During the Croatian-Ottoman Wars, which severely disrupted the functioning of the Croatian kingdom, the Sabor's sessions became so impractical that the 1685 session decided to have the ban appoint a six-member committee to do the work of the Sabor when sessions were not possible.
 This body became operational in 1689 and had its mandate extended through the entire 18th and into the 19th century.
 This Conferentia Regnorum Croatiae, Dalmatiae et Slavoniae consisted of the ban, two high clerics and three or four noblemen, and it would bring forward numerous acts; it met in various places, usually Zagreb or Varaždin, but also in Čiče, Ludbreg, Kerestinec, Vienna, Želin, Bratislava, Klenovnik, Slunj, Glina, Petrinja, Rasinja, Ptuj and Budim.

 In 1731, the government purchased houses at the site of the present building and construction of a new building started the next year.
 The Sabor first met in the new building on 6 May 1737.
 The building was originally designed to accommodate archives, the court and the office of the ban; however, the government of Zagreb County moved in as well in 1765.
 The ban's office, the court and the archives moved out of the building in 1807, when a building across St. Mark's Square was bought to accommodate them.
 Subsequently, the newly purchased building was named Banski dvori after its new primary purpose of housing the ban and his office.
 The Zagreb County government purchased buildings adjacent to the parliament in 1839 and commissioned a new building at the site.
 It was completed in 1849; in the meantime, the Sabor had to convene elsewhere; it met in a theatre building located on a corner of the square.
 The theatre building later became the Zagreb City Hall.

 In 1907, the government of the Kingdom of Croatia-Slavonia bought the parliament building and adjacent structures, starting construction of the present parliament building.
 At the same time, the Zagreb County government moved its headquarters elsewhere, leaving the Sabor as the sole user.
 The present parliament building was completed in 1911 using the design of Lav Kalda and Karlo Susan.

+Due to the renovation works on the Sabor Palace following the events of the 2020 Zagreb earthquake, in 2024 the parliament has decided to temporarily relocate to the Črnomerec district, in the Petar Zrinski Barracks, the site of the Croatian Military Academy "Dr. Franjo Tuđman".
+The exact date of the relocation and of the beginning of the reconstruction are not yet known.